wizroot-dev/xnew/README.md

 }
 ```

-In the above example, we describe the 3d Cube object as a separate component.
+In the above example, we describe code for 3d Cube object as a separate component.
 Component based description like this, is easy to manage and extend programs because each function can be managed independently.

 ## Specification